mustafaakben/promptEngineering/README.md

 Make sure that you show the return text with a line break, and when the user submits a request, they can see a waiting indicator.

-For waiting indicator, do not use GIF.
+For the waiting indicator, do not use GIFs.
 Use only JavaScript.

 Finally, write the JavaScript code.
 To write the code, please use the example API from OpenAI below.
 I will add an API key later.
-This is a secure-prototype, not publically availble.
+This is a secure prototype, not publically available.
 Do not use node.js.

 ### Example API Call and Response ###